-Category Descriptor / A statement can be a data element with an associated syntax category and descriptor or can be an expression used to specify conditions for the type and quantity of data elements, as in the following two examples / data_element 3 e(v) conditioning statement / A group of statements enclosed in curly brackets is a compound statement and is treated functionally as a single statement. / { statement statement } / A "while" structure indicates a test of whether a condition is true, and if true, indicates evaluation of a statement (or compound statement) repeatedly until the condition is no longer true / while (condition) statement / A "do while" structure indicates evaluation of a statement once, followed by a test of whether a condition is true, and if true, indicates repeated evaluation of the statement until the condition is no longer true / do statement while (condition) / An "if else" structure indicates a test of whether a condition is true, and if the condition is true, indicates evaluation of a primary statement, otherwise indicates evaluation of an alternative statement.
-The "else" part of the structure and the associated alternative statement is omitted if no alternative statement evaluation is needed / if (condition) primary statement else alternative statement / A "for" structure indicates evaluation of an initial statement, followed by a test of a condition, and if the condition is true, indicates repeated evaluation of a primary statement followed by a subsequent statement until the condition is no longer true. / for (initial statement; condition; subsequent statement) primary statement 1 1 byte_aligned()
+Category Descriptor / A statement can be a data element with an associated syntax category and descriptor or can be an expression used to specify conditions for the type and quantity of data elements, as in the following two examples / 2 data_element 3 e(v) conditioning statement / A group of statements enclosed in curly brackets is a compound statement and is treated functionally as a single statement. / statement statement } / A "while" structure indicates a test of whether a condition is true, and if true, indicates evaluation of a statement (or compound statement) repeatedly until the condition is no longer true / while (condition) statement / A "do while" structure indicates evaluation of a statement once, followed by a test of whether a condition is true, and if true, indicates / do statement while (condition) / An "if also" structure indicates a test of whether a condition is true, and if the condition is true, indicates evaluation of a primary statement, otherwise indicates evaluation of an alternative statement.
+The "else" part of the structure and the associated alternative statement is omitted if no alternative statement evaluation is needed / if(condition) primary statement else alternative statement / A "for" structure indicates evaluation of an initial statement, followed by a test of a condition, and if the condition is true, indicates repeated evaluation of a primary statement followed by a subsequent statement until the condition is no longer true. / for(initial statement; condition; subsequent statement) primary statement byte_aligned()

-7.2 Definitions of Functions and Descriptors
+7.2 Definitions of functions and descriptors